Blog

 Again, the maximum points number is 10.
 The points under this let you know if your mask is the right fit for you.
 In addition, it calculates the amount of time the air leaks out of your mask.

-If your mask leak rate is low, you can score 10 out of 10.
-Your mask fitting is perfect, then.
-If you get about 4 to 5, there were air leaks throughout the night, but it is not that bad.
-Still, you should get it adjusted.
+If your mask leak rate is low, you can score 10 out of 10, which means your mask fitting is good.
+If you score about 4 to 5, this means there were air leaks throughout the night, and you may need to adjust your mask.

-If you get 0, that means a high amount of CPAP air never gets the chance to enter your body.
-Therefore, it is imperative that you get your mask changed immediately.
+If you get a score of 0, that means a high amount of CPAP air never gets the chance to enter your body.
+Therefore, it is imperative that you change your mask immediately.
+In this case, a CPAP expert at Sleeplay can guide you in finding the right mask for you.

 A person using a nasal mask could have air leaking through their mouth.
-You might want to read up on how to manage mouth leaks in that case.
+In that case, you might want to read up on how to manage mouth leaks.

 Mask on/off

-If you take your mask off a lot throughout the night, your score leans towards 0.
-However, if you keep the mask on throughout the night and have an eventless sleep, the score touches 10.
+If you take your mask off frequently throughout the night, your score will be closer to 0.
+However, if you keep the mask on throughout the night and have an eventless sleep, the score will be closer to 10.

 Final Thoughts